 How to Brine and Roast a Turkey

-Tom Cusack, our very own Bell & Evans Controller, has perfected Brining of our Bell & Evans Turkey after years of trial and error.
-At the end of 2018, Tom will be ending his illustrious career at Bell & Evans, spending a few months on a remote tropical island.
-We’re sure that he’ll be back in Pennsylvania in 2019 for another traditional Turkey Brining.
-As a parting gift to us, he’s shared his tried and true recipe and method for brining.
+Tom Cusack, our very own Bell & Evans Controller (retired), has perfected Brining of our Bell & Evans Turkey after years of trial and error.
+At the end of 2018, Tom ended his illustrious career at Bell & Evans, spending a few months vacationing on a remote tropical island.
+We’re happy to say that he’s be back in Pennsylvania for the traditional Turkey Brining ceremony.
+As a parting gift to us, he shared his tried and true recipe and method for brining.
 Thank you, Master of all Turkeys!
 Watch our video below.

 The art of brining

 According to Tom, there is an art to turkey brining.
 It takes proper planning and scheduling.
 The brine should be made on a Tuesday evening after work, then put outside in a safe but cool space to chill overnight.
 Outside works great for Central Pennsylvania and colder weather.
 If you live down South or in warmer temperatures, you should refrigerate your brine.
 Wednesday evening, put the turkey in the brine and put the pail back outside to brine it overnight, turning 2-3 times while in the brine.
 This ensures the entire turkey soaks in the brine at some point.
 Even if it interrupts your beauty sleep.
 In the end, it’s all worth it.
 You see the smiles on family members’ faces, belly patting and the much-sought-after explanation post-meal.
 “Yes.
 You are the master of turkeys.”
 That doesn’t happen from simply roasting a turkey.

 roasting the perfect turkey